-- To exclude any cytotoxic effects of both flavonoids on AMs, a concentration-dependent study using above mentioned concentrations of proposed flavonoids was also conducted.
+- To exclude any cytotoxic effects of both flavonoids on AMs, a concentration-dependent study using the above-mentioned concentrations of proposed flavonoids was also conducted.
 All three used concentration of tested chemicals were nominated as low (L), medium (M) and high (H) concentrations.

 Cytotoxicity Assays: AMs were grown on 96-well plates and challenged by adding increasing concentrations of LPS, QCN, PQ, SMN.
 For concentration-dependency and for 3 forms of preventive, protective and therapeutic studies, AMs exposed to various concentration of flavonoids for 24 h.
 Subsequently, the cytotoxic effect of LPS and PQ with and without flavonoids was evaluated by measuring lactate dehydrogenase (LDH) release and metabolic activity (MTT assay).
 The release of LDH was measured in the culture media using the CytoTox 96 non-radioactive cytotoxicity assay kit (Promega Corporation, WI, USA).

 Furthermore, MTT reduction assay (Sigma-Aldrich, St Luis, Mo, USA) was performed to assess the metabolic activity of the challenged AMs.
 This assay measures the reduction of dimethyl thiazoldiphenyl tetrazolium bromide (MTT; stock solution 3 mg/mL dissolved in PBS) to formazan by the mitochondrial enzyme succinate dehydrogenase.
-Following exposing the cells against toxic compounds with or without flavonoids, the medium was discarded and 0.2 ml MTT solution (3 mg/ml) was added to the cells.
-After 3h incubation at 37 ºC the MTT solution was discarded and the intracellular purple insoluble formazan was solubilized by adding 100 µL/well of lysis buffer (0.5% sodium dodecyl sulphate, 36 mMHCl and isopropanol acid).
-Following shaking on orbital shaker the optical density (OD) was measured at 570 nm using a micro plate reader (BIORAD Model 3550).
-Cell viability was expressed as percentage of non-treated controls as follows: A570 treated cells/A570 of control) × 100.
+Following exposing the cells against toxic compounds with or without flavonoids, the medium was discarded, and 0.2 ml MTT solution (3 mg/ml) was added to the cells.
+After 3h incubation at 37 ºC, the MTT solution was discarded, and the intracellular purple insoluble formazan was solubilized by adding 100 µL/well of lysis buffer (0.5% sodium dodecyl sulfate, 36 mMHCl and isopropanol acid).
+Following shaking on orbital shaker the optical density (OD) was measured at 570 nm using a microplate reader (BIO-RAD Model 3550).
+Cell viability was expressed as the percentage of non-treated controls as follows: A570 treated cells/A570 of control) × 100.

-Despite of non-significant (P>0.05) elevation in MTT values with increasing concentration of QCN, LPS resulted in a marked and significant decline of cell viability at all three used concentrations.
-Cell viability was measured on cells, which exposed to effective concentration of LPS in the presence of increasing concentrations of QCN.
-Only 6 h pre-incubation of AMs with QCN and thereafter exposing the cells against LPS resulted in a concentration-dependent prevention of cell death.
+Despite non-significant (P>0.05) elevation in MTT values with increasing concentration of QCN, LPS resulted in a marked and significant decline of cell viability at all three used concentrations.
+Cell viability was measured on cells, which exposed to the effective concentration of LPS in the presence of increasing concentrations of QCN.
+Only 6 h pre-incubation of AMs with QCN and after that exposing the cells against LPS resulted in concentration-dependent prevention of cell death.
 We found different reactions of the cells when the strategies of preventive, protection and treatment were applied.
 Both protective and therapeutic approaches only stopped the LPS-induced cell death, while the preventive policy even resulted in an increase of cell viability in a concentration-dependent manner Fig. 1A.
 We found the same reaction of AMs when exposed to SMN and PQ.
-SMN caused a significant increase in cell viability and the highest rate of cell population was found at medium concentration of SMN (50 µg/ml).
-By contrast PQ exposure resulted in a remarkable reduction in AMs metabolic activities.
+SMN caused a significant increase in cell viability, and the highest rate of the cell population was found at a medium concentration of SMN (50 µg/ml).
+By contrast, PQ exposure resulted in a remarkable reduction in AMs metabolic activities.
 MTT assay revealed that SMN in all three approaches was able to combat the PQ-induced cytotoxicity Fig. 1B.

-QCN and SMN Lowered the LPS-and PQ-Induced LDH Activities in AMs: AMs fate was also measured by means of LDH release assay, which is an indicator of cell membrane integrity.
+QCN and SMN Lowered the LPS-and PQ-Induced LDH Activities in AMs: AMs fate was also measured using LDH release assay, which is an indicator of cell membrane integrity.

 FIG. 2: EFFECTS OF (A): QUERCITIN IN THE PRESENCE AND ABSENCE OF LIPOPOLYSACCHARIDE AND (B): SILYMARIN IN THE PRESENCE AND ABSENCE OF PARAQUAT, ON RATE OF INJURED ALVEOLAR MACROPHAGES (LDH DETERMINATION).
 The freshly isolated alveolar macrophages were exposed against various concentrations of QCN (A-a), LPS (A-b), SMN (B-a) and PQ (B-b) for 24 h in different approaches of preventive, protective and therapeutic models and the rate of injured cells was measured by using the LDH assay.
 Asterisks are indicating significant differences between controls and all individual compounds and #s are presenting significant (P<0.05) differences between LPS/PQ-treated (Medium concentration) cells that received QCN/SMN at different concentrations and various models of preventive (A-c and B-c), protective (A-d and B-d) and/or therapeutic (A-e and B-e).
 L: low, M: Medium, H: High, QCN: Quercitin, LPS: Lipopolysaccharide, SMN: Silymarin and PQ: Paraquat.